vtexdocs/helpcenter/README.md

 #### Updating the navigation sidebar

-Follow the steps below to add new content in the navigation sidebar:
+Follow the steps below to add new content to the navigation sidebar:

 1. Open a [feature branch](#feature-branches) in the repository.
 2. In the [navigation.json](https://github.com/vtexdocs/helpcenter/blob/main/public/navigation.json) file, locate where you want the new article reference to appear in the side bar navigation menu.